-Equity price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market
+Equity price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.

-As at year end, there are no financial instruments which are subject to equity price risk.
+As at year end, there are no financial instruments of the Company carried at fair value through profit or loss which are subject to equity price risk.
+Therefore, a change in market rate at the reporting date would not affect profit or loss of the Company.

-38.2.3 Credit risk and concentration of credit risk
+40.2.3 Credit risk and concentration of credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss, without taking into account the fair value of any collateral.
-Out of the total financial assets of Rs.
-1,412.75 million (2019: Rs.
-853.48 million), the financial assets which are subject to credit risk amounted to Rs.
-1,411.05 million (2019: Rs.
-825.21 million).
+Financial assets which are subject to credit risk amounted to Rs.
+736.36 million (2019: Rs.
+949.82 million).

-The Company is exposed to credit risk from its operating activities (primarily balances with banks, trade debts and loans and advances and other receivables) and from its investing activities, including deposits with banks and financial institutions and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily for trade debts and loans and other receivables) and from its investing activities, including deposits with banks and financial institutions and other financial instruments.
 The credit risk on liquid funds (cash and bank balances) is limited because the counter parties are banks with a reasonably high credit rating.

-Name of bank Credit rating
+Name of Bank Credit Rating Short-term Long-term

-Short term Long-term

 Allied Bank Limited A1+ AAA

 Askari Bank Limited A1+ AA+

-Bank Al-Falah Limited A1+ AA+
+Bank Alfalah Limited A1+ AA+

-Bank of Punjab A1+ AA

 BankIslami Pakistan Limited A1 A+

-Dubai Islamic Bank Pakistan Limited A1+ AA
+Dubai Islamic Bank Limited A-1+ AA

+Habib Bank Limited A-1+ AAA

+Habib Metropolitan Bank Limited A1+ AA+

+JS Bank Limited A1+ AA-

-Faysal Bank Limited A1+ AA
+MCB Bank Limited A1+ AAA

-Meezan Bank Limited A1+ AA+
+Meezan Bank Limited A-1+ AA+

 National Bank of Pakistan A1+ AAA

-NIB Bank Limited A1+ AA-

-Samba Bank Limited A1 AA

 Soneri Bank Limited A1+ AA-

+The Bank of Punjab A1+ AA